ha2398/radix-tree/README.md

 # RadixTree

-Radix Tree implementation in C
+Radix Tree implementations in C

-1) The implementation follows this [article](https://lwn.net/Articles/175432/).
+1) The implementations follow this [article](https://lwn.net/Articles/175432/).

 2) It supports lookups and lookups with insertion.